brahianrosswill/Negative-attention-for-ComfyUI-/README.md

 ![image](https://github.com/user-attachments/assets/c43caf96-8f43-4c1c-8813-9a70a646f3cd)

-They are then split before the cross attention.
+They are then split at the half before the cross attention.

 An example workflow is provided.